-Interact experts may have different roles in the networks and working groups.
-Mostly the Interact experts leading the networks have the role of being process experts and facilitators and/or experts in management and implementation issues of programme management.
+Role of Interact: Interact experts may have different roles in the communities and working groups.
+Mostly the Interact experts leading the communities have the role of being process experts and facilitators and/or experts in management and implementation issues of programme management.
 This is where the internal capacity building is investing most of the resources.
-Sometimes, the role can also include thematic expertise on the topics, most often this is related to thematic networks.
+Sometimes, the role can also include thematic expertise on the topics, most often this is related to thematic communities.

-Since the ultimate objective of all networks is knowledge sharing the outputs of the networks are in principle publicly available (in principle, on Interact website).
+Communication of results and transparency: Since the ultimate objective of all networks is knowledge sharing, the outputs of the networks are in principle publicly available (in principle, on Interact website).
 For the working groups, transparent process and criteria for participation will be developed on case-by-case basis (e.g. expert knowledge in the given area, time commitment, etc.).

-5.3.
+5.5.
 Supporting tools for service delivery

-Interact developed online tools during the previous periods, which continue to serve their purpose.
-Namely, to connect service users and our services, and to make visible and communicate the achievements of Interreg within the wider cohesion policy framework.
+Interact developed several online tools during the previous periods, which still continue to serve their purpose in Interact IV.
+This is 1) to connect service users and our services, and 2) to make visible and communicate the achievements of Interreg within the wider cohesion policy framework.

-Interact offers a range of practical tools to facilitate various aspects of programme management and implementation, e.g.:
+Interact offers a range of practical tools to facilitate various aspects of programme management and implementation (as of April 2024):

 - Jems (Joint electronic monitoring system)

-- HIT tools (harmonised Implementation Tools)
+- HIT tools (Harmonised Implementation Tools)

-- Online publications, online training courses
+- Online publications

+- Interact Academy

-- Interreg portal
+- Interreg.eu

-- Keep.eu database
+- keep.eu database

+- Index

-- European Cooperation Day.
+- Interreg Cooperation Day.

-In the chapters below the visibility and learning tools are described further in the wider context.
+The chapters below describe further the learning and visibility tools in the wider context.

-5.3.1.
-Visibility
+5.5.1.
+Collaboration tools